Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Introduction

-We focus on the implementation details of the modern Hopfield network.
+We focus on the implementation details of the Dense Associative Memory.
 In particular, we show the exact form given by Krotov and Hopfield suffers from issues relating to computation and numerical stability.
 The current form calculates the dot product between two vectors of length \(N\) then immediately applies a potentially large exponentiation based on the interaction function.
 This can cause inaccuracies in the floating point numbers used for computation, or even completely overflow them.
-In Section \ref{Section:ModificationFormalization} we show a modification to the original form -- a normalization and shifting of scaling factors -- that prevents the computational problems, and prove that the modifications do not change the network behavior for a specific class of interaction functions: homogenous functions.
-Fortunately, the typical interaction functions -- the polynomial interaction function (Equation \ref{Eqn:PolynomialInteractionFunction}) and rectified polynomial interaction function (Equation \ref{Eqn:RectifiedPolynomialInteractionFunction}) -- are in this class.
+In Section \ref{Section:ModificationFormalization} we show a modification to the original form --- a normalization and shifting of scaling factors --- that prevents the computational problems, and prove that the modifications do not change the network behavior for a specific class of interaction functions: homogenous functions.
+Fortunately, the typical interaction functions --- the polynomial interaction function (Equation \ref{Eqn:PolynomialInteractionFunction}) and rectified polynomial interaction function (Equation \ref{Eqn:RectifiedPolynomialInteractionFunction}) --- are in this class.
+We show our modifications do not alter the properties of the autoassociative memory, such as the capacity, but do appear to have emergent effects on the network over the course of training.
 In Section \ref{Section:HyperparameterTuning} we provide experimental results that show our modified network has a stable region of optimal hyperparameters across a wide range of interaction vertices.
 This is in comparison to the original network which had the optimal hyperparameters shift dramatically as the interaction vertex changed even for the same dataset.
-We also show that the optimal region of hyperparameters is no longer heavily dependent on the size of the data vectors, meaning applying the modern Hopfield network to a new task will not require massively retuning the hyperparameter selections.
+We also show that the optimal region of hyperparameters is no longer heavily dependent on the size of the data vectors, meaning applying the Dense Associative Memory to a new task will not require massively retuning the hyperparameter selections.